5 November 2022: Elections are again upon us, hence it is time (again) to check our six as far as our friendships go.

 It has always seemed strange to me that there are people who, having lived in and battened on our democracy, and who spend a great deal of time averring that they have no prejudice and are for fair-mindedness, equity and equality, now determine their personal lives and relationships around the thin measure of party affiliation.
 I’ve never done that myself, but I understand now that there are many who do.
 It has been demonstrated to me recently and it will, I have no doubt, be demonstrated again in the future, as friends come and go during this turbulent era.

-There is a fire in the minds of men now as there was at the beginning of the 20th century.
+There is a fire in the minds of men now much as there was at the beginning of the 20th-century cycle of genocidal revolutions.
 Like some surreal and slow-burning civil war the flames in this continuing conflagration pit brother against brother and friend against friend.
 And so they go, as the other things of life that were once good and have now turned bad, away along a path of life that you no longer can share.

-In the last decade and a half some friends stormed out of my life in a rage and others just, well, dumped me like a teenager dumps last week’s flame.
-Others still have simply faded away.
+In the last decade and a half, some friends stormed out of my life in a rage and others just dumped me like a teenager dumps last week’s flame.
+Others still have intentionally faded away.
 I am not innocent of this.
 I’ve done it as well.
 Some of them I miss, but others I do not.
 I’m sure those once and faded friends feel the same way.
 But why?

 I think it is because these last few years, for those of us who think seriously about being alive in the world, have served up serious issues that require serious conclusions, and that to refuse to face these issues, even if they cost you friends, is a betrayal of life.